polterguy/polterguy.github.io/index.md

 First you need a database.
 You can connect to your existing database in the Management/Config menu item.
 Click the button that says _"Add connection string"_ and make sure you use `{database}` as your database selector such that Magic can dynamically connect to all databases in your database server.
-If you don't have a database yourself, and only want to play around with Magic, you can find demonstration databases in the Management/Plugins section.
+If you don't have a database yourself, and only want to play around with Magic, you can find example databases in the Management/Plugins section.
 Choose any plugin that starts with _"SQLite"_ and ends with _"DB"_, and click _"Install"_.

 Then go to Tools/CRUD Generator.
 Choose your database and click _"Crudify all tables"_.
 You can also select